Program Quick Facts

-General Information: Visit the Faculty-Initiated Program Overview page
+General Information: Visit the Overseas Seminars Overview page

 This unique service-learning program will provide students with a deep understanding of the social, economic, and cultural factors impacting the health of Mexicans and Mexican im/migrants to the United States.
 Students will also broaden public health knowledge, increase linguistic competency in Spanish, and gain exposure to health care systems and clinical interactions in another culture.
-The program will incorporate both opportunities for close observation of clinicians at work in community health settings in Oaxaca, and service with local community organizations.
+The program will incorporate both opportunities for close observation of clinicians at work in the community health settings in Oaxaca, community based participatory research projects, and service with local community organizations.
 Structured reflection sessions will support students in integrating their studies with their clinical observations and service work.

 The on-site program in Oaxaca combines classroom study and discussion with cultural immersion, language training, clinical rotations, and community service.

-Upon completion of this program, students are able to:
+Upon completion of the program, students are able to :